-RATE AND METHOD OF APPORTIONMENT FOR

-IMPROVEMENT AREA A OF COMMUNITY FACILITIES DISTRICT NO. 15 OF POWAY UNIFIED SCHOOL DISTRICT
+FIRST AMENDED RATE AND METHOD OF APPORTIONMENT FOR COMMUNITY FACILITIES DISTRICT NO. 12 OF POWAY UNIFIED SCHOOL DISTRICT

-The following sets forth the Rate and Method of Apportionment for the levy and collection of Special Taxes ("Rate and Method of Apportionment") of Improvement Area A ("IA A") of Community Facilities District No. 15 ("CFD No. 15") of the Poway Unified School District ("School District").
-An Annual Special Tax shall be levied on and collected from Taxable Property (defined below) located within the boundaries of IA A of CFD No. 15 each Fiscal Year in an amount determined through the application of the Rate and Method of Apportionment described below.
-All of the real property in IA A of CFD No. 15, unless exempted by law or by the provisions hereof, shall be taxed for the purposes, to the extent, and in the manner herein provided.
+The following sets forth the First Amended Rate and Method of Apportionment for the levy and collection of Special Taxes of Poway Unified School District ("School District") Community Facilities District No. 12 ("CFD No. 12").
+An Annual Special Tax shall be levied on and collected in CFD No. 12 each Fiscal Year, in an amount determined through the application of the First Amended Rate and Method of Apportionment described below.
+All of the real property in CFD No. 12, unless exempted by law or by the provisions hereof, shall be taxed for the purposes, to the extent, and in the manner herein provided.